jadebc/okR/README.md

 In the `AutograderInit()` function, designate the number of problems to `length`.
 Then, for each problem, write desired tests within the `CheckProblem*()` function.
 Here, you can use the `assertthat` [package](https://github.com/hadley/assertthat) and the `checkR` [package](https://cran.r-project.org/web/packages/checkr/checkr.pdf) as needed to check HW solutions. `assertthat` is generally more useful for more specific, assertion-based checks, whereas `checkR` is generally more useful for open-ended, broader checks.
 If you'd like to output custom error messages as hints for the student, you can use a `tryCatch` block to return your desired error message for each type of error.
 These will be displayed in the console if the solution is incorrect.

+Then, upload this as gist at [gist.github.com](https://gist.github.com/) and make sure to source this gist at the beginning of the associated assignment file.
+By putting your autograding file on github, you can update the autograding file as necessary and students will automatically fetch updates each time they run their homework file.

 `ReturnScore()` and `MyTotalScore()` do not need to be edited.

 # Setting up your course on OkPy